t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we first reviewed the t-product of cubic matrices.
-Certain properties are revealed.
+In this paper we first reviewed the t-product of cubic matrices and its properties.
 Then the t-product based dynamic (control) systems over cubic matrices are investigated.
-To overcome the dimension restriction and to include nonlinear (control) systems, the DK-STP of cubic matrices is introduced and the dynamic (control) systems based on DK-STP are also constructed.
-Unfortunately, its weakness is, all the frontal slices based subsystems are decoupled.
-To overcome this, the t-STP is introduced, which is a combination of t-product with DK-STP.
-Some of its properties are investigated.
-Based on t-STP the generalized linear algebra, $\gl_*(m\times n\times s,\R)$, and general linear group $\GL_*(m\times n\times s,\R)$, of cubic matrices are also proposed.
-It is clear that t-STP contains the p-product as a particular case.
-When the t-STP based dynamic (control) systems are considered, similar to t-product, it makes all components interacting to each other.
-Meanwhile, as DK-STP, it is dimension free and can be used for both linear and nonlinear (control) systems.
-As an application, a hyper-networked supply chains is considered as an evolutionary game.
+To overcome the dimension restriction, the DK-STP of cubic matrices is introduced and the dynamic (control) systems based on DK-STP are also constructed.
+To further remove the restriction of decoupled frontal slices based subsystems, the t-STP is introduced, combining the t-product with the DK-STP.
+Its properties are revealed.
+Based on the t-STP, the generalized linear algebra, $\gl_*(m\times n\times s,\R)$, and general linear group $\GL_*(m\times n\times s,\R)$, of cubic matrices are also proposed.
+The t-STP contains the t-product as a particular case.
+When the t-STP based dynamic (control) systems are considered, similar to the t-product based systems, it makes all components interacting with each other.
+Meanwhile, the DK-STP is dimension free.
+As an application, a hyper-networked supply chains is studied as an evolutionary game.

-Basically, this paper provides only a skeleton for dynamic (control) systems over cubic matrices.
-There are many related problems waiting for further study.
-For instance, the followings are some interesting problems remain for further investigation.
+In general, this paper provides a framework for dynamic (control) systems over cubic matrices based on the t-product and the STP method.
+We list as follows some problems remaining for further investigation.

 \begin{itemize} \item[(i)] Control problems for linear control systems over cubic matrices.
-It seems that almost all control problems with state space $R^n$ can be transferred to the ones with state space $\R^{m\times n\times s}$.
+We conjecture that almost all control problems with state space $\R^n$ can be transferred to the ones with state space $\R^{m\times n\times s}$.
 Note that when $s=1$ the state space $\R^{m\times n\times s}$ is degenerated to $\R^{m\times n}$.
 Hence, the technique developed for dynamic systems over cubic matrices is also applicable for dynamic systems over matrices.

 \item[(ii)] Nonlinear control systems.
-Recall nonlinear control system (\ref{cs.4.7}).
-It is clear that $\R^{m\times n\times s}$ is a manifold (isomorphic to $\R^{mns}$).
-Then obvious that $f$ and $g_i$ there are smooth vector fields over $\R^{m\times n\times s}$.
-So the geometric approach to nonlinear control systems \cite{isi95} is applicable to (\ref{cs.4.7}).
-In addition, since the vector fields in (\ref{cs.4.7}) are of particular form, further characteristic properties might be discovered.
+Recall system (\ref{cs.4.7}).
+It is clear that $\R^{m\times n\times s}$ is a manifold (isomorphic to $\R^{mns}$), while $f$ and $g_i$ are smooth vector fields over $\R^{m\times n\times s}$.
+So the geometric approach to nonlinear control systems \cite{isi95} might be applicable to (\ref{cs.4.7}).
+In addition, since the vector fields in (\ref{cs.4.7}) take very specific form, further characteristics of the dynamics remain to be discovered.